andrew/ultimate-awesome/README.md

 - [awesome-subsocial](https://github.com/dappforce/awesome-subsocial) - A curated list of awesome projects and resources related to the Subsocial web3 social blockchain designed specifically for social networking. .
 - [awesome-data-for-good](https://github.com/darenasc/awesome-data-for-good) - Curated list of resources about Data for Good, Data Science for Good, Data Science for Social Good, Data Science for Public Good, Data for Humanity.
 - [awesome-frontend](https://github.com/digitoimistodude/awesome-frontend) - 😎 Awesome list about all things in front end we use here at Dude.
+- [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
 - [awesome-eit](https://github.com/eitcom/awesome-eit) - Awesome EIT (Electrical Impedance Tomography) libraries and applications.
 - [Awesome-API-Provider](https://github.com/ekaone/Awesome-API-Provider) - 🔥🚀 Collection API list, start from: 📚 books, 📆 calendar, 👨‍💼 business, 🎸 musics, 🎮 games, 🐜 animals, 👩‍⚕️ health, 🗺 map and so much more 👌👍.
 - [awesome-virtualization](https://github.com/eric-erki/awesome-virtualization) - Collection of resources about Virtualization.